Next time your Seattle landlord hikes the rent, you may be eligible for help

 It’s not clear how many tenants may seek help from the new program, and landlords are considering suing.

-The new law takes effect as tenants face rising rents.
+The law takes effect as tenants face rising rents.
 After rental prices in Seattle and other costly cities dropped in the early days of the pandemic, they rapidly rebounded and have surpassed pre-pandemic levels.
 The median rent for a one-bedroom apartment in Seattle is $1,667, up 12% from this time last year and 6% from the same time in 2019, according to Apartment List.

 Not everyone will qualify for the new help.